JBRibeiro/QuicksyServer/README.md

-# QuicksyServer
+# Moya Registration
-QuicksyServer is the backend of the [Quicksy](https://quicksy.im)-App that handles both registration of new users (verified by SMS) and phone number to Jabber ID discovery.
+Moya is the backend of the [MoyaApp](https://binu-messenger-api.appspot.com)-App that handles both registration of new users (verified by SMS) and phone number to Jabber ID discovery.

 ## HTTP API